britram/pins/draft-trammell-inip-pins.md

 querier may specify which address families it is interested in receiving addresses for, and the naming system treats all address families equally.

-[EDITOR'S NOTE: DNS does this for the Internet via IN A and IN AAAA records.]
+This mapping is implemented in the DNS protocol via the A and AAAA RRTYPES.

 ## Address to Name